OGARSH/cattle.ai/README.md

-# Meowiger - Cattle Breed Recognition Website
+# Cattle.ai - Cattle Breed Recognition Website

 A React-based web application for cattle breed recognition with a modern UI built using Vite, TypeScript, and Tailwind CSS.

-## 🚀 Live Demo

-The website is automatically deployed to GitHub Pages at: `https://[your-username].github.io/Meowiger/`

 ## 📁 Project Structure